ReWalk Robotics Ltd. (RWLK)'s Financial Results Comparing With Nemaura Medical Inc. (NASDAQ:NMRD) | New Business Observer

 Liquidity

-The Current Ratio of ReWalk Robotics Ltd. is 1.8 while its Quick Ratio stands at 1.5.
-The Current Ratio of rival Nemaura Medical Inc. is 3.5 and its Quick Ratio is has 3.4.
-Nemaura Medical Inc. is better equipped to clear short and long-term obligations than ReWalk Robotics Ltd.
+The Current Ratio and Quick Ratio of ReWalk Robotics Ltd. are 1.8 and 1.5 respectively.
+Its competitor Nemaura Medical Inc.’s Current Ratio is 3.5 and its Quick Ratio is 3.4.
+Nemaura Medical Inc. can pay off short and long-term obligations better than ReWalk Robotics Ltd.

 Analyst Recommendations

-In next table is delivered ReWalk Robotics Ltd. and Nemaura Medical Inc.’s ratings and recommendations.
+ReWalk Robotics Ltd. and Nemaura Medical Inc. Ratings and Recommendations are available on the next table.

 |Sell Ratings